 So, you think you might need a new roof.
 You’ve just had a punishing storm roll through and it wreaked havoc on your roof; shingles are torn and ripped off.
-So many issues can be caused by weather, especially in New England.
-If you have a leaking roof, you questions yourself, is it really that bad?
-Can we get by with a simple roof leak repair?
-How are we going to afford this?
-It may also be quite simply if you know your roof is old and want to be proactive about its health.
-Needless to say, there are many factors that cause someone to explore roof replacement and weigh its pros and cons.
+The weather causes a lot of roofing damage, especially in New England, which means you likely need an expert in New England roofing to help.
+Do you have a leaking roof?
+Have you wondered if it’s that bad or if you just need a simple roof leak repair?
+Are you wondering about roof replacement costs?
+Or, do you simply have an old roof and want to be proactive about its health.
+Needless to say, there are many factors that cause someone to explore roof replacement warning signs and weigh the pros and cons of a installing a new roof.

-We have heard every possible question when it comes to customers needing a new roof.
-As a leading roofing company in the greater Boston area that has been in business for more than 20 years, we have seen every type of roof imaginable.
-In this time, we have developed an internal framework on how to help both current and potential customers not only identify roofing issues, but how to best approach a roof replacement from start to finish.
+As a leading roofing company in the greater Boston area, we have heard every possible question when it comes to customers needing a new roof.
+Plus, in over 20 years installing new roofs throughout Massachusetts, we have seen every type of roof imaginable.
+In this time, we developed an internal framework on how to help both current and potential customers not only identify roofing issues, but how to best approach a roof replacement from start to finish.
 It doesn’t hurt to get some outside perspective for any project; therefore, we have combined our tips and tricks with those from some of the most respected minds in the home improvement business.

 So, You Have an Old Leaking Roof